pyhf

 $ source pyhf-tutorial/bin/activate

-First we need to set up the ‘views’ with the right paths to ensure we use the correct pip
+First we need to set up the ‘views’ that already have pyhf

 $ export ATLAS_LOCAL_ROOT_BASE=/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase